ISO/IEC 7813: Track 2

-The maximum record length is 40 numeric digits (e.g., 5095700000000).

 Track 3

-Track 3 is virtually unused by the major worldwide networks and often isn't even physically present on the card by virtue of a narrower magnetic stripe.
+Track 3 uses the same density as track 1 but has the same character encoding as track 2, allowing it to store 107 numeric characters.
+It is virtually unused by the major worldwide networks and often isn't present on payment cards.

 A notable exception to this is Germany, where Track 3 content was used nationally as the primary source of authorization and clearing information for debit card processing prior to the adoption of the "SECCOS" ICC standards.
 Track 3 is standardized nationally to contain both the cardholder's bank account number and branch sort code (BLZ).

 Programming

 Parsing Track 1 and Track 2 can be done with Regular Expressions.